View All

 LeNet5 is a neural network architecture that was created by Yann LeCun in the year 1994.
 LeNet5 propelled the deep Learning field.
 It can be said that LeNet5 was the very first convolutional neural network that has the leading role at the beginning of the Deep Learning field.

 LeNet5 has a very fundamental architecture.
-Across the entire image will be distributed with image features.
+It was designed based on the way a biological neuron processes information, allowing image features to be distributed across the entire image.
 Similar features can be extracted in a very effective way by using learnable parameters with convolutions.
 When the LeNet5 was created, the CPUs were very slow, and No GPU can be used to help the training.

 The main advantage of this architecture is the saving of computation and parameters.
-In an extensive multi-layer neural network, Each pixel was used as a separate input, and LeNet5 contrasted this.
-There are high spatially correlations between the images and using the single-pixel as different input features would be a disadvantage of these correlations and not be used in the first layer.
+In an extensive multi-layer neural network, each pixel was used as a separate input, and LeNet5 contrasted this.
+There are high spatially correlations between the images, and using the single pixel as different input features would be a disadvantage of these correlations and would not be used in the first layer.
 Introduction to Deep Learning & Neural Networks with Keras

 Features of LeNet5: